Opinion | Cancel the remaining presidential debates. We can’t have a repeat of the first one.

 To his credit, Joe Biden did his best (despite interruptions) to speak directly to the American people about health care, coronavirus response, economic recovery and climate change.
 Without hesitation, Biden said he would wait for all votes to be counted, and he would accept the result.
 Biden tried mightily to follow the rules and respond to the questions from moderator Chris Wallace, who was as bullied as we were at home.
 A lot of shade is being directed at Wallace for not controlling the debate, but Trump arrived onstage intending to sow chaos.
 What does anyone do with a candidate who rejects the rules he agreed to and who interrupts while being admonished about interrupting?
-Wallace was left pleading, “Mr. President, Mr. President, please. . .”
+Wallace was left pleading, “Mr. President, Mr. President, please . . . ”

 This should not be allowed to happen again.

 The Biden campaign — which reported record fundraising after the debate — appears to be determined to forge ahead with the remaining two debates.
 Obviously, it does not want to risk giving Trump another “Biden in the bunker” talking point, though he could mitigate that risk by doing a series of one-on-one interviews with the major news outlets.
 Also, the striking contrast in the candidates’ demeanor and competence might play to Biden’s benefit in the next debate’s town-hall format.
 But for members of the viewing audience (if any are left), what is the point of allowing Trump another national debate platform to spew hate and lies?
 Why provide another opportunity to encourage his supporters to intimidate voters at the polls and create distrust in our elections?
-Do we really need to let him into our homes to issue marching orders to the white nationalist Proud Boys to “stand back and stand by”?
+Do we really need to let him into our homes to issue marching orders to the white-nationalist Proud Boys to “stand back and stand by”?

 The Commission on Presidential Debates’ plan to add “structure” to the debate rules to encourage “more orderly discussion” is not enough.
 Trump has already broken the rules.
 Sadly, and predictably, he will break them again.